MattB859/Ms1-Malaysian-Restaurant/README.md

     1. [JQuery:](https://jquery.com/)
     - JQuery came with Bootstrap to toggle the navbar when using mobile and tablet devices.
     1. [Animate.css](https://animate.style/)
-    -  Animate.css was used to fade in left the home page header.
+    -  Animate.css was used to fade in left the home page "text" and the call to action "sign up" button.
 It adds aesthetic and UX purposes.
     1. [Git:](https://git-scm.com/)
     -  Git was used for version control by utilizing the Gitpod terminal to commit to Git and Puch to GitHub.
     1. [GitHub:](https://github.com/)